jason-tieu/hanami/README.md

 ### Getting Started

-1. **Add Your Courses**: Navigate to the Courses page and add your enrolled courses
+1. **Add Your Units**: Navigate to the Units page and add your enrolled units
 2. **Create Assignments**: Add assignments with due dates and track their progress
 3. **Schedule Exams**: Input exam dates, times, and locations
 4. **Track Grades**: Monitor your academic performance and GPA